 All of these options will also strain your paraglider and should be avoided if you want to preserve your paraglider.
-We recommend that you practice the rapid descent techniques under professional guidance during a safety training course.

 Spiral dives

 The spiral dive is the most effective, but also the most demanding, method for making a rapid descent, and can allow sink rates of up to 20 m/s to be reached.
 It is suitable where there is a high ascent rate and little wind.